AdobeXD/plugin-samples/Guides/how-to-style-text-guide/README.md

 1. The first step is to create the `Text` object, which will be added to the scenegraph later.
 2. The `Text` object is populated with the string of text to be displayed.
 3. A style range is created, which sets the color to be red and the font size to be 24.
+4. The Text object is added to the scenegraph as a child of the currrently-selected artboard.
+5. The Text object is moved to a different position relative to the artboard's coordinate system.

-There are a few things you should notice about this step:
+Here are a few things to notice about the `styleRanges` property, which is set in step 3:
-..* `styleRanges` is an array of objects; you can have more than one style for a text node.
+* `styleRanges` is an array of objects; you can have more than one style for a text node.
-..* Each style is given a `length` which determines the characters to which the style is applied.
+* Each style is given a `length` which determines the characters to which the style is applied.
 Specifying the length of our text string ensures that the color is applied to the entire text node.
-..* Text color is specified by the `fill` property.
+* Text color is specified by the `fill` property.
 We're using a CSS color which equates to red.
-..* The size of the text is specified by `fontSize`.
+* The size of the text is specified by `fontSize`.
-4. The Text object is added to the scenegraph as a child of the currrently-selected artboard.
-5. The Text object is moved to a different position relative to the artboard's coordinate system.

 ### 4. Test the plugin